hackshackers/hackshackers-hugo-content/blog/2011/08/poynterhackshackers-series-launched-looking-for-writers.md

 ---
 title: Poynter/Hacks/Hackers Series Launched, Looking for Writers
+authors:
+- Beth Davidz
+date: "2011-08-08"
+_migration:
+  id: 3422
+  timestamp: 1483471668
 tags:
 - Poynter
-- Poynter/Hacks/Hackers How To's
 categories:
 - Announcements
 - News
-authors:
-- Beth Davidz
-date: "2011-08-08"
-_migration:
-  id: 3422
-  timestamp: 1482973857
 ---

 Today we’re launching a [new Hacks/Hackers series on Poynter][1].
 Each week we’ll feature a [How To][2] on new tools and emerging trends in technology.